 A bicycle frame and fork that's affordable

-The State Bicycle Co. has a ton of great stuff for anyone who's into tricking out their fixie, so they're a favourite of mine.
-They offer a cheap fixie frame in a variety of colours and sizes that's pretty much perfect for a highly customized build.
-They are light, fast, strong and unbranded, so they're an excellent choice all in all.
+State Bicycle Co. has a ton of great stuff for anyone who's into tricking out their fixie, so they're a favourite of mine. .
+They are light, fast, strong and unbranded, so State is an excellent choice all in all.
+State offers a cheap fixie frame in a variety of colours and sizes, and they're pretty much perfect for a highly customized build

 They offer their frames in chromoly steel, TIG welded for accuracy and integrity.
 They include track style fork dropouts on the rear, and they are set up specifically for track, fixie and single speed builds in mind.
 The best thing about these frames is the extreme variety of colour and size.
-If you don't find a combination that suits your fancy, you're probably extremely picky!
+If you don't find a combination that suits your fancy, you're probably a lot pickier than I am!

 Like their wheels, I highly recommend these State Bicycle Co. frames for your cheap fixie build.
 With a price under $200 they are a great value.

 Pure Fix: Cheap Fixie Frames with Excellent Build Quality